Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 Limitation 2

-Another limitation of O365 shared mailbox is that the inbuilt email application in mobile devices does not provide support for O365 shared mailbox.
+Another limitation of the O365 shared mailbox is that the built-in email application on mobile devices does not provide support for the O365 shared mailbox.
 This issue is one of the most common limitations of Office 365 shared mailbox.
-To get rid of this issue and access your emails in your phone, you need to download OWA.
+To get rid of this issue and access your emails on your phone, you need to download OWA.
 Once, you have installed the application, the shared mailbox will be displayed after configuring your primary account.

 Limitation 3

-There is an Office 365 shared mailbox limitation in which the users get only 50 GB of storage space but does not require any license to be allocated.
+One of the major limitations of shared mailbox Office 365 is it provides users get only 50 GB of storage space but does not require any license to be allocated.
 Moreover, if the mailbox size gets full, the data of the account will be removed.
-So, to extend the storage space, the Administrator needs to allocate Exchange Online Plan 1 or 2 license in which users will get extra storage space and the option of In-place archive and litigation hold.
+So, to extend the storage space, the Administrator needs to allocate Exchange Online Plan 1 or 2 licenses in which users will get extra storage space and the option of In-place archive and litigation hold.

 Free Download